-Living and studying abroad is often the most challenging and rewarding experience of a young person’s life.
-As a parent/guardian, you are naturally excited that your son or daughter will have the opportunity for tremendous academic and personal growth; at the same time we realize you also have concerns and questions about the challenges ahead.
+As a parent/guardian, you are naturally excited that your student will have the opportunity for tremendous academic and personal growth while they are abroad; at the same time, we realize you may have concerns and questions about what happens next.